linushstge/json-formatter/README.md

 #### Configuration

-You can use `JSONFormatterConfig` provider to configure JOSN Formatter.
+You can use `JSONFormatterConfig` provider to configure JSON Formatter.

 Available configurations